revanth83/revanth83.github.io/_posts/2015-6-13-Sentiment-Analysis-of-Applewatch-reviews-on-twitter.md

 My fourth data science project at Metis is about sentiment analysis of tweets related to Apple Watch.
-I used the twitter streaming API to pull 5000 tweets that are tagged with #Applewatch.
+I used the twitter streaming API to pull 5000 tweets that were tagged with #Applewatch.
 Subsequently, I carried out sentiment analysis on each tweet using Text Blob python package.

 <figure>
   <img src="{{ site.baseurl }}/images/fletch_polarity.png">